To be considered for a Michigan Achievement Scholarship, a student must:

 - Complete the Free Application for Federal Student Aid (FAFSA).

-- Note that, if selected for verification, this process must be completed to receive the MAS award.
+- Please note: If selected for verification, this process must be completed to receive the MAS award.

 - Demonstrate financial need by having an Expected Family Contribution (EFC) of $25,000 or less.